christophfroehlich/lasertracker_ros2_control/README.md

 [ros2_control_node-1] [WARN] [1762856482.859073157] [EthercatDriver]: Slave: (alias: 0, pos: 0, vendor_id: 1540, prod_id: 1) --> operational.
 [ros2_control_node-1] [WARN] [1762856482.959029324] [EthercatDriver]: Master AL states: 0x08.
 ```
+If it is stuck here, try to powercylce the laser tracker. (powercycle the system.d service or RPi does not always help.)